11 Google Analytics Reports You Might Not Know About

 This report still has the “beta” tag in Google Analytics.
 However, over time, I’ve found more use for it in sites that have a lot of engagement within the 30-90 day cookie window that Google Analytics can track.

-If you have a site that engages users and that they come back to often to make one or more purchases, you can track the value of specific users and factor this in with other aspects of the buyer’s journey that you’re measuring.
+If you have a site that engages users and that they return to often to make one or more purchases, you can track the value of specific users and factor this in with other aspects of the buyer’s journey that you’re measuring.

 Note that when something is in beta, I keep in mind that the report could be updated, enhanced, removed, or that data could change over time, so beware.